CraigSubnarine/3550-Farmers/README.md

 ##Installation
   - Run XAMPP Start apache server and mysql
   - Place farmers folder in projects path, typically C:/xammp/htdocs/
-  - Create a user and database in phpmyadmin with privilages as stated in privilages.txt
+  - [Create] a user and database in phpmyadmin with privilages as stated in privilages.txt
+  - [Import] crop_manager.sql into database
   - Point Browser to localhost/farmers/
   - Done!